-All children in diapers will be checked each hour and changed as needed.
+All children in diapers will be checked a minimum of every two hours when awake and changed as needed.
 Parents/Guardians are required to provide diapers and wipes for their child.
 Parents/Guardians will be billed \$1.00 per diaper change when diapers have not been provided from home.

-Please have shoes for your child at the center each day.
+For toddlers and preschoolers, please have shoes for your child at the center each day.
+Infants will need shoes once they are walking independently.
 No boots, stocking feet, slippers, flip-flops, or bare feet in the classrooms.